Asymptotics of $\ell_2$ Regularized Network Embeddings: Proof of Theorem

-where $r_n$ is the rate of convergence in Theorem~\ref{thm:loss_conv}.
-In particular, there exists a sequence of embedding dimensions $d = d(n)$ such that the above bound is $o_p(1)$. \end{theorem}
+where $r_n$ is the relevant rate of convergence in Theorem~\ref{thm:loss_conv}.
+In particular, there exists a sequence of embedding dimensions $d = d(n)$ such that the above bound is $o_p(1)$.
+Under condition (I), the above rate of convergence can be improved as follows: there exists some constant $r \leq \kappa$ such that, as soon as $d \geq r$, we have that the above bound is of the order $O_p(r_n)$ only.
+In particular, as soon as $d \geq r$, the above bound is $o_p(1)$. \end{theorem}

 \begin{remark} The conditions on $K_n^*$ are given in order to give explicit rates of convergence; in order to only argue that we obtain consistency of the bound given above, it suffices to have that the $K_n^*$ are equicontinuous for each $n$.
-Moreover, this is only necessary in order to relate the minimal values of the $\langle \whomega_i, \whomega_j \rangle$ directly to the values of $K_n^*(\lambda_i, \lambda_j)$; we can still obtain weaker notions of consistency (see e.g \eqref{eq:weak_consistency}) if we do not impose any continuity requirements. \end{remark}
+Moreover, this is only necessary in order to relate the minimal values of the $\langle \whomega_i, \whomega_j \rangle$ directly to the values of $K_n^*(\lambda_i, \lambda_j)$; we can still obtain weaker notions of consistency (see e.g. \eqref{eq:weak_consistency}) if we do not impose any continuity requirements.
+With regards to the assumption that the infinity norm of the matrix $\langle \whomega_i, \whomega_j \rangle$ is bounded with $n$, this could be imposed as a constraint in Theorem~\ref{thm:loss_conv} to guarantee such a pair of minimizers; as highlighted in Remark~\ref{app:rmk:tighter_bounds}, this can lead to improved dependence on the dimension $d$.
+We highlight that as under the given assumptions on the $\fnone$ and $\fnzero$, the unconstrained minimizer when $\xi_n = 0$ is uniformly bounded in $L^{\infty}([0, 1]^2)$, and so we do not consider these assumptions (both on $K_n^*$ and the gram matrix of the embedding vectors) to be restrictive. \end{remark}